Kenyon-CS/CompareSortsStart/README.md

 Also measure and report the (CPU) time each algorithm takes.
 You can see how to time code in this code.
 For each run output a table of results showing the sort type, first 20 elements, the number of comparisons done, and the number of seconds taken.

 Create a loop that repeats this test process for arrays of size S where S =  i* 10,000 for i =1, 2, 4, 6, 8.

+I have included a function measureTime that you can call and pass a sort and data to, it will run the sort and time it.

+Create a list of sorting functions, and iterate over the list.
+I have started it for you.